 February 2026.
 You open your email and there's a form you've never seen before: 1099-DA.
 Your crypto exchange sent it.
 The IRS got a copy too.
 And all it shows is how much you sold, not what you paid, not your gains, not your losses.
 Just raw proceeds.

 Welcome to the first year of mandatory crypto tax reporting in the US.
 The IRS rolled out Form 1099-DA for all transactions starting January 1, 2025.
-Coinbase and Kraken both missed the February 17 delivery deadline.
+Coinbase and Kraken both missed the February 17 delivery deadline, which is one more reason to understand the Kraken vs Coinbase tradeoff before you spread activity across accounts.
 Cost basis isn't even required on the form yet.
 And to make things worse, there's a new per-wallet tracking rule that makes the old "dump everything into one spreadsheet" approach technically illegal.

 So now you need crypto tax software.
 Not "might be helpful," actually need it.
 Posts on r/CryptoTax have tripled since January, and the confusion is real.
 I've been filing crypto taxes since 2020 and every year the tools get slightly less terrible.
 This year I compared the five that survived 2025 (TaxBit shut down entirely) to see how each handles the 1099-DA mess.
 None of them are perfect.
 But one is clearly the least painful for most people.